burcakotlu/GLANET/docs/source/tutorial.rst

 	You provide the path to the file including file name,

 	* *In the second column*
-	You supply the element type e.g.: TF for transcription factors or HISTONE for histone modifications (you name it),
+	You supply the element type e.g.: TF for transcription factors or HISTONE for histone modifications (TF or HISTONE are just examples, you name it),

 	* *In the third column*
-	You provide the specific name of this element e.g.: CTCF_GM12878 or H3K27ME3_GM12878.
+	You provide the specific name of this element in each file.
+Important point is that each file must consist of same element's genomic intervals. e.g.: CTCF_GM12878 or H3K27ME3_GM12878.

 	* *In the fourth column*
-	You can provide this column for considering window around summit in bps in  transcription factor case.
+	You can provide this column for just considering window around summit in bps for narrowPeak files.
 Fourth column is optional.

 3)	Then you choose the data format of these file/s you are adding into the library.
+	Important point is that all these files must have same data format.
 	Supported data formats are 0-based or 1-based coordinates, where end coordinates can be either exclusive or inclusive.